terefang/odd6rpg/lite/100-general.md

 ## Success Level

-The success level is calculated by taking the final result of the roll and dividing it by 5, then rounding down.
+The success level is calculated by comparing the final result of the roll against the appropriate column of the difficulty table.

 ## Critical Success